Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 What is varicella zoster immune globulin (VZIG)?

-VZIG is made from blood and contains antibodies to the varicella zoster virus.
-This virus causes chickenpox and shingles.
+VZIG is made from blood and contains antibodies that protect against the varicella zoster virus.
+This virus causes varicella (also called chickenpox) and shingles (also called herpes zoster).
 VZIG provides fast protection, but the protection is not long lasting.

-It is usually mild, but it can be more serious in newborns, adolescents, adults, and people with weak immune systems.
-Complications can include:
+Varicella is usually mild, but it can be more serious in newborns, teens, adults, and people with weak immune systems.

 - skin infections